WiHi1131/Data-Mining-Project/Data Exploration.md

 <main>
 <div class="image-container">
 <p>1.
 This graph illustrates the maximum amount of funding an individual company received in each country.
-This will               be vital to our analysis because we can predict if a company will receive more funding based on the country they founded                their company in.</figcaption>
+This will               be vital to our analysis because we can predict if a company will receive more funding based on the country they founded                their company in.
 </p>
 <img src = "visualizations/melbarh.png" style="width:600px;height:800px;">